Using Bitters and Bitter Foods to Stem Sugar Cravings

 The retreat of the bitter flavors from a conventional diet has led to the decline of former bitter staples, like dandelion, grapefruit or arugula.

 Bitter substances contribute to many important health benefits.
-Among other things, they have an antioxidant effect and are believed to support the immune system against the formation of cancer cells.
+Among other things, they have an antioxidant effect that is believed to support the immune system against the formation of cancer cells.
 In addition, bitters combat sugar addiction, mitigate the feelings of ravenous hunger, improve fat burning, and ultimately relieve the progress of obesity.

 A Bitter Fountain of Youth

-More than just a longer life, bitters improve our appearance through improved skin.
+Natural bitters are good for more than just improving the length of your life, they also improve our appearance through improved skin.
 Symptoms resulting from skin impurities, such as acne often resolve from increasing our bitter intake.
 Finally, bitter substances have a firming effect on the skin.

 The Bitter Effect on Sugar Cravings and Obesity

-Bitter substances contribute to a healthy digestive system and improve blood sugar levels.
-More than just accelerating bile production, bitter plants play a key role in managing dyspepsia (indigestion).
+Natural bitter substances contribute to a healthy digestive system and improve blood sugar levels.
+Doing more than just accelerating bile production, bitter plants play a key role in managing dyspepsia (indigestion).
 They strengthen the stomach, the pancreas (which regulates the blood sugar level), the liver (which stores sugar) and improve intestinal flora.
+Consuming more naturally digestive bitters is an easy dietary adjustment to make — and the results are impressive.

 Think of the palate in your mouth as a paint palette, where each color relates to another with direct compliment.
 As in painting, too much of one color requires balance by another, complimentary color.
 And, one color may not work with another color.
 The same is true of our 5 flavor profiles.
 Where bitter is absent, we replace it with sweet.